wrapperband/FeathercoinWalletGuide/README.md

 **How are comments recorded in the Blockchain?**

 The comment message can be extracted from scriptPubKey by using Hex to Ascii on OP_RETURN to return your message.
+[Ref 3]

 OP_RETURN opcode works at the byte level in a bitcoin transaction.
 To prevent over flooding the transaction database with text messages the core-developers made the opcode OP_RETURN a valid opcode to be used in a bitcoin / feathercoin transaction, which allows 80 arbitrary bytes to be used in an unspendable transaction.
 In 2014 that was educed to 40.